Search for Higgs boson production at high transverse momentum in the WW decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 The \wjetslnu and \ttbar background yields are determined by floating normalization parameters constrained by the corresponding CRs as detailed in Section~\ref{subSec:1lep_prediction_wjets}.
 The resulting uncertainties in the fitted normalizations, corresponding to the statistical uncertainties, are about 15\% for \wjetslnu and 20\% for \ttbar.

-In addition to experimental uncertainties, theoretical uncertainties are included in the final fit to account for inaccuracy in the modeling of SM processes.
+In addition to experimental uncertainties, theoretical uncertainties are included in the final fit to account for inaccuracies in the modeling of SM processes.
 Uncertainties in the $\PV(\Pq\Pq)$+jets processes account for missing higher-order QCD and mixed QCD-EW effects beyond those described in Section~\ref{Sec:Sample}, following the prescription of Ref.~\cite{Lindert_2017}.
+The QCD NLO correction is implemented as a shape nuisance, propagating to the fit observables through the boson \pt dependence, while the mixed QCD-EW correction is implemented as a rate nuisance.
 The uncertainties due to the renormalization and factorization scales chosen for the simulated Higgs boson samples are propagated to the total expected yield of the Higgs boson signal according to the prescription recommended in Ref.~\cite{becker2021precise}.

 Uncertainties in the event yields due to initial- and final-state radiation are also calculated for all Higgs boson production processes by varying the renormalization scale and non-singular term using the \PYTHIA8 showering algorithm~\cite{Sjostrand:2014zea}.
 The PDFs and $\alpS$ uncertainties are further split between the cross section normalization uncertainties computed in Ref.~\cite{deFlorian:2016spz} for the Higgs boson signal and their effect on the acceptance.
 These uncertainties are neglected for other processes estimated from data.